[BPI-R3-Mini] [BPI-R3] [BPI-R4] Recovery uart boot to a linux rescue image

 Find the correct mtk_uartboot executable for your system.
 I have build files for the R64, R3, R3mini, R4.
 Only the R3 is tested at the moment.

-Make sure you have socat installed, edit /dev/ttyXXXX, and run :
+Make sure you have socat installed, edit /dev/ttyXXXX (twice), and run :

 sudo bash -c "./mtk_uartboot -p uart-bpir3m-atf.bin -f uart-bpir3m-fip.bin --aarch64 -s /dev/ttyUSB0 ; socat - /dev/ttyUSB0,raw,echo=0,b115200"

-The files are quite large, so get a cup of coffee when uploading it to the R3mini.
+The fip file is quite large, so get a cup of coffee when uploading it to the R3mini.

 It has my standard archlinuxarm initrd for emmc inside, which drops to a bash shell.
 The initrd can run my installscript and/or debootstrap.
 First setup your internet connection on eth0 or any other interface (defaults to wan):